 The Old Quaker Cemetery is located at 713 Meeting Street, Camden, SC, 29020.
 The gravesite is marked and located near Old Quaker Cemetery gate.

-Battery Carriage House Inn, Charleston
+Sleep With Spirits at Battery Carriage House Inn, Charleston SC

 Built in 1840, the Battery Carriage House Inn is said to be haunted by guests and often referred to as the most haunted house in Charleston.
-Inn owner Drayton Hastie keeps a record of the inn's ghostly residents, although he states that neither he nor his wife have ever witnessed any of the phenomena their guests report.
+Inn owner Drayton Hastie keeps a record of the inn's ghostly residents, although he states neither he nor his wife have ever witnessed any of the phenomena their guests report.

 Hastie writes that a married couple occupied this room and were awakened by the man's cell phone making "noise and blinking" even though the phone was turned off and no signal was available in the room.
 The couple experienced: